Mr. Hollis Barnett, Interim Head

 ARID 3211.
 History of Interiors I. 3 Hours.

-Prerequisite: ARID 1120.
-The historical examination of the formal and structural characteristics found in architecture, interior design, and furniture in significant periods.
-The course examines the relationship between human behavior and the built environment.
-Emphasis is placed on writing and the application of design terminology.
+A historical examination of the formal and structural characteristics found in architecture, interior design, and furniture from the prehistoric to 18th century.
+The relationship between human behavior and the built environment is emphasized.

 ARID 3212.
 History of Interiors II.
 3 Hours.

-Prerequisite: ARID 3211.
-Exploration of architecture, interior design, and furniture of the 19th and 20th centuries, with emphasis placed on characteristics of various design styles and movements.
+An exploration and examination of architecture, interior design, and furniture of the 19th, 20th, and 21st centuries.
+Characteristics of various design styles and movements are emphasized.

 ARID 3320.
 Materials for Interior Design.
 3 Hours.

 Prerequisite: ARID 2112, ARID 2310.
-Materials and methods used in the fabrication of interior furnishing and spaces.
-Knowledge of applications of varied materials and the creation of a reference notebook are required.
-Research and field trips may be required.
+Research and application of a variety of materials and methods used in the fabrication of interior finishes, furnishing, and environments.
+Field trips and site visits may be required.

 ARID 3350.
 Lighting and Building Systems.
 3 Hours.